tzcnt/serde_json_any_key/README.md

  assert_eq!(map, deser_map);
  assert_eq!(vec, deser_vec);

- // Serialization of structs with nested maps is supported via the following attributes:
+ // De/serialization of structs with nested maps is supported via the following attributes:
  // #[serde(with = "any_key_vec")]
  // #[serde(with = "any_key_map")]